Skip to main content

 Action 2.3: Lay foundations for potential future changes in black carbon emissions reporting requirements

-Reporting of national black carbon emissions inventories is not legally required under any international treaty/legislation.
+The compilation and reporting of national black carbon emissions inventories is not a legal requirement under any international treaty/legislation.

 Area of Action